jqk6/30-Days-Of-cpp/Day 16/Programming/Day 16.2/Readme.md

 **Just kidding buddy 😄** (I am just trying to make learning fun sorry if I annoyed you 😅)

-Lets come to back to the point.
+Lets come back to the point.

 **So the reason is : Because internally the compiler did typecasting**
 ```c++